hpi-sam/BP2018HG1/meeting-protocols/2018-11-29-Process-Discussion.md

 ## Actual Agenda Points
 1. Introduction/What let to this meeting? (see above!)
+2. Validation of Discussion from earlier today.
-2. Explanation of our current process Scrum implementation.
+3. Explanation of our current process Scrum implementation.
-3. Open Discussion: Check if all the above questions are answered!
+4. Open Discussion: Check if all the above questions are answered!
-4. Document the results.
+5. Document the results.